Adhvay0505/HackTheBox---Cap/README.md

 ## 💂 Privelege Escalation

-As the hint suggested, we shall use LinPeas.sh to escalate proveleges in this machine and gain root access, but LinPeas is not provided in the machine, hence I shall host it using a python http server and simple curl it in the machine
+We shall use LinPeas.sh to escalate priveleges in this machine and gain root access, but LinPeas is not provided in the machine, hence I shall host it using a python http server and simply `cURL` it in the machine

-Firstly, I shall start Linpeas on my Kali host and then serve it to the machine
+Firstly, I shall start Linpeas on my Kali host and then serve it to our machine

 ![Screenshot From 2025-06-11 16-37-16](https://github.com/user-attachments/assets/d3306b3d-3b81-4c75-ae63-69f455da1bb6)

-Now we can curl it to the machine !
+Now we can `curl` it to the machine !

 ![Screenshot From 2025-06-11 16-37-01](https://github.com/user-attachments/assets/dad6016b-0271-4f7a-914e-7ac92e0f7ad8)